ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 });
 ...
 ```
+{: caption="Example 14.
+Your Web Application has a humble, but powerful, start" caption-side="top"}

 The next example shows how to define a path and views.
-Line 7 tells the
+The first line of code in Example 15 tells the
 express app to use the public directory to serve our static files, which
 include any static images and style sheets we use.
 Lines 8 - 9 tells the
 express app where to find the view templates for our views in the